Pittosporum eugenioides

-Pittosporum eugenioides, common names lemonwood or tarata, is a species of New Zealand native evergreen tree.
+Pittosporum eugenioides, commonly known as tarata or lemonwood, is a species of evergreen tree endemic to New Zealand.
 Growing to 12 m tall by 5 m broad, it is conical when young but more rounded in shape when mature.
 Its leaves are mottled yellow-green with curly edges and a salient bright midrib, and have a strong lemony smell when crushed.
 It has highly fragrant clusters of attractive yellow-cream flowers in spring, followed by distinctive black seed capsules.
 It is found throughout New Zealand's North and South Islands along forest margins and stream banks from sea level to 600 m.
 It is New Zealand's largest Pittosporum.

 The binomial qualifier eugenioides means "resembling Eugenia", a different genus of plants.

 The variegated cultivar 'Variegatum' has gained the Royal Horticultural Society's Award of Garden Merit.

 Life cycle/phenology

-Pittosporum eugenioides starts out as a small compact tree, as it matures it becomes a tall branched tree.
-The lemonwood flowers between October and December.
-The following year after flowering the capsules will open.
+Pittosporum eugenioides starts out as a small compact tree; as it matures it becomes a tall branched tree.
+It flowers between October and December.
+The following year, after flowering, the capsules will open.
 The capsules open the next year because the fruit of the lemonwood takes between 12 and 14 months to ripen.
-There is unripe fruit and ripe fruit present on the lemonwood at the same time, this is the current season’s fruit and last season’s fruit.
-Lemonwood is pollinated by both insects and birds, the seeds are bird dispersed.
+There is unripe fruit and ripe fruit present on the lemonwood at the same time; this is the current season's fruit and last season's fruit.
+Lemonwood is pollinated by both insects and birds, with the seeds being dispersed by birds.
 The seeds of the lemonwood germinate quickly and will become seedlings within a month.

 Range

-Pittosporum euegnioides is endemic to New Zealand.
-There are “about 200 trees and shrubs” in the genus located in neighbouring parts of the world.
-Countries with the same genus found include; Africa, Australia, some Pacific islands, southern & eastern Asia, and New Zealand.
+Pittosporum eugenioides is endemic to New Zealand.
+There are "about 200 trees and shrubs" in the genus located in neighbouring parts of the world.
+Places where the genus is found include Africa, Australia, some Pacific islands, southern and eastern Asia, and New Zealand.

 A reason for this endemic occurrence is due to the isolation of New Zealand over a long period of time.

 New Zealand range

-Pittosporum euginiodes is found throughout New Zealand’s South Island and North Island in low lying forests.
-It is found in forest clearings and along forest margins up to 600m above sea level.
+Pittosporum eugenioides is found throughout the South Island and North Island in low lying forests.
+It is found in forest clearings and along forest margins up to 600 m above sea level.

 Habitat preferences

-Pittosporum euegnioides can be found in a cooler, mature, lowland and subalpine forest climate zone throughout New Zealand.
+Pittosporum eugenioides can be found in a cooler, mature, lowland and subalpine forest climate zone throughout New Zealand.
 The species can be found in regenerating areas of forest, both young and old.
 It has proved to be a great plant for establishing a quick canopy.

-This species, along with other Pittosporum are making their way in to the average house hold gardens.
-Nurseries and Garden Centres are stocking this native because it is suited to New Zealand conditions where it naturally grew many years ago.
+This species, along with other Pittosporum, are making their way in to the average household gardens.
+Nurseries and garden centres are stocking this native because it is suited to New Zealand conditions where it naturally grew many years ago.

-At home in the garden, P. euegnioides prefers a sunny to part shade position, does not mind the wind, and thrives in soil with good drainage.
+At home in the garden, P. eugenioides prefers a sunny to part shade position, does not mind the wind, and thrives in soil with good drainage.